Inbound Proxy

 listen: address

-The listening address, either an IP address or a Unix domain socket.
-The default value is "0.0.0.0", which means accepting connections on all network interfaces.
+The listening address, which can be an IP address or a Unix domain socket.
+The default value is "0.0.0.0", which means listening on all network interfaces.

-When specifying a Unix domain socket, you can add a comma and an access permission indicator after the socket, such as "/dev/shm/domain.socket,0666", to specify the access permission of the socket.
-This can be used to solve the socket access permission issue that occurs by default.
+When filling in a Unix domain socket, you can use the format "/dev/shm/domain.socket,0666", i.e., adding a comma and access permission indicators after the socket, to specify the access permissions of the socket.
+This can be used to solve socket permission issues that occur by default.

 port: number | "env:variable" | string

-When only one port is specified, Xray listens for inbound connections on that port.
-When a range of ports is specified, it depends on the allocate setting.
+When only one port is specified, Xray will listen for inbound connections on this port.
+When a port range is specified, Xray will listen on all ports within the range.

 protocol: "dokodemo-door" | "http" | "shadowsocks" | "socks" | "vless" | "vmess" | "trojan" | "wireguard"